General Office Questions

 Q - How do I make an appointment?

 Appointments can be made by going to http://www.uwb.edu/careers/advising/.
 Read the descriptions to ensure you make the correct type of appointment.
+When you arrive for your appointment, please check in at the Welcome Desk located in the UW1-Lobby.

 Q - What happens if I am late or miss my appointment?